FAQs

 Frequently Asked Questions about the Roots of Health Inequity Course Series site and how to use it.
 Want to learn more?
 Check out About or contact us with a question.

-What is the Roots of Health Inequity Course?
+What is the Roots of Health Inequity Course Series?

 Ongoing social injustice affects the way people live, their chance of illness, and their risk of premature death.
 With growing degrees of social and economic inequality, marginalized communities – people with low incomes, of color, with different abilities, LGBTQIA+, immigrants, and more – continue to have disproportionately high rates of adverse health outcomes.
 Root causes and structural determinants of health inequity play a fundamental role in people’s ability to gain access to resources and opportunities required for health and well- being.

-This revised course series equips participants with tools necessary to understand, identify and more directly act on the root causes of health inequity to implement equitable public health initiatives.
+This revised resource equips participants with tools necessary to understand, identify and more directly act on the root causes of health inequity to implement equitable public health initiatives.
 Participants can explore the social processes that create health inequities, strategize effective ways to act on root causes, and engage with colleagues and partners working to end health inequity.
-Register for the course to start your journey today.
+Create an account to start your journey today.

-How has the Roots of Health Inequity Course been improved?
+How has the Roots of Health Inequity been improved?

-Building off the original version, the revised course adds new content and features to facilitate the learning experience, empowering current and future health professionals to take action to dismantle deeply entrenched injustices.
+Building off the original version, the revised Roots adds new content and features to facilitate the learning experience, empowering current and future health professionals to take action to dismantle deeply entrenched injustices.

 Here's what you can expect:

-- Building a Community: The Roots of Health Inequity Course Series allows users to form learning groups to navigate the course together, sharing experiences, exchanging best practices, and drawing strength from one another.
-The new Roots of Health Inequity Facilitation Guide also helps you tailor discussions about course topics to your group's needs.
-Throughout the course, the platform captures and shares responses to discussion prompts anonymously, allowing users to share their own experiences engaging with content and view the thoughts of other users.
+• Building a Community: The Roots of Health Inequity Course Series allows users to form learning groups to navigate the courses together, sharing experiences, exchanging best practices, and drawing strength from one another.
+Throughout the courses, the platform captures and shares responses to discussion prompts anonymously, allowing users to share their own experiences engaging with content and view the thoughts of other users.

-Is the Roots Course a good Health Equity 101?
+Are the Roots Courses good Health Equity 101s?

-Does the course have to be taken all at once?
+Do the courses have to be taken all at once?

 The course series was revised to adopt a “choose your own adventure” model.
-Course users are encouraged to take one course, all courses, or use content from across the series for a more tailored training experience.
-All courses and their learning objectives can be found on the course preview pages to help you determine your training goals.
+Users are encouraged to take one course, all courses, or use content from across the series for a more tailored training experience.
+All courses, their learning objectives, and overview videos can be found on the course preview pages to help you determine your training goals.
 If you need additional help deciding which course or courses to take, reach out to us at rootsofhealthinequity@naccho.org.

-Course completion time will vary, depending on your learning goals, modalities and if you are taking the course independently or as a group.
-To best utilize the course, we recommend a group learning format and encourage participants to commit 1-2 hours a week for 5-6 weeks per course.
+Course completion time will vary, depending on your learning goals, modalities, and if you are taking the courses independently or as a group.
+To best utilize Roots, we recommend a group learning format and encourage participants to commit 1-2 hours a week for 5-6 weeks per course.
 Group leaders can assign content for learners to review in advance and then facilitate dialogue about course content on a weekly basis.
-Transformational learning takes time, intention and reflection.
+Transformational learning takes time, intention, and reflection.
 We recommend this format to give participants enough time to dissect each chapter and reflect on topics.
 Discussion prompts, Voices features, videos, activities, interactives and case studies are available throughout each course to further support your learning.

 Is the course free?